Aluval/DataSci/README.md

 📄 License

-This project is open for learning.
+MIT License
 Do not sell commercially without permission.

 ---

-❤️ Support the Project
+⭐ Support the Project

+If you found this project useful —
-If you like this project, give it a ⭐ on GitHub!
+📌 Star this repo on GitHub!
+❤️ Helps recruiters & companies discover it faster.